zkVerify/zkVerify-qa/e2e-tests/README.md

 ## Pre-requisites

-1. Run the setup script in the parent directory to pull down other repositories and build the `nh-core` image.
+1. Run the setup script in the parent directory to pull down other repositories and build the `zkVerify` image.
 Use `--fetch-latest` to pull down the latest code from the repo and use the `--rebuild` flag to force a rebuild of an already existing image:

     ```bash
     ./setup.sh --fetch-latest --rebuild